TooTallNate/node-lame/README.md

   , signed: true          // Signed data values
   , sampleSize: 16        // 16-bit samples
   , sampleRate: 44100     // 44,100 Hz sample rate
-  , endianness: 'little'  // Little-endian
+  , endianness: 'little'  // Little-endian samples
 });

 // The decoder should have an MP3 file written to it